nebellleben/capstone-california-housing/README.md

 ### Conclusion

-While Ridge Regression achieved the best performance, the narrow performance gap between models suggests that **model selection should be based on practical considerations** (interpretability, deployment complexity, inference speed) rather than marginal performance differences.
-For this California housing prediction task, Ridge Regression offers the optimal balance of performance, stability, and interpretability for production use.
+The Neural Network achieved the best performance with a significant improvement (~5,000-6,000 RMSE) over linear models.
+However, **model selection should be based on practical considerations** (interpretability, deployment complexity, inference speed) rather than performance alone.

+- For **maximum performance**: Use the Neural Network (Test RMSE: 65,899.69)
+- For **interpretability and simplicity**: Use Linear Regression (Test RMSE: 70,084.57)
+- For **balanced approach**: Consider an ensemble of Neural Network and Linear Regression

+The choice depends on whether the ~5,000 RMSE improvement justifies the added complexity and reduced interpretability of the neural network.

 ## 💻 Usage